-Collect and retain the Remote Monitoring data below for each networked charger and Maintenance data below for each charger installed and operated as part of this Agreement.

-- Retain the data below for nine years from the date the charger begins operation.
-Provide records provided to the CEC within 10 business days of request. - 1.
+- For networked chargers, ensure the charging network provider collects and retains the Remote Monitoring data below from each charging port installed and operated as part of this Agreement. - For networked chargers, ensure the charging network provider automatically transmits the Remote Monitoring data below to the CEC, via API, within 60 minutes of the Remote Monitoring data's generation. - For networked chargers, ensure the charging network provider retains the Remote Monitoring data below for 2 years from the date of each record's generation.
+Provide Remote Monitoring records to the CEC within 10 business days of request. - 1.
 Provide digital records in a comma separated values (CSV) file unless another file format is approved by the CEC for the request. - 2.
-Provide a clear and understandable data dictionary that describes each data element and any associated units with all digital records.
+Provide a clear and understandable data dictionary that describes each data element and any associated units with all digital records. - For all chargers, collect and retain the maintenance records specified below for each charging port installed and operated as part of this agreement for 6 years from the date the charging port begins operation.
+Provide maintenance records to the CEC within 10 business days of request.

-Remote Monitoring Data
+Remote Monitoring Data for Networked Chargers